 - Your name and the course name and number in the subject line.
-For this class, the course name and number is BIOL 1409\0080. - Your purpose for writing.
+For this class, the course name and number is BIOL 1409_0081. - Your purpose for writing.
 Please state the purpose of the message in the subject line. - Please utilize correct spelling and grammar.
 Proper spelling and grammar are vital to clear communication.
+Communication with your instructor should be formal and professional.
+Think of it as practice for the formal communication that will be required in your future career.